Gods of Egypt (film): Racial and ethnic casting

 In the month leading up to release, director Proyas said his film was fantasy and not intended to be history.
 He cited "creative license and artistic freedom of expression" to cast the actors he found to fit the roles.
 He said "white-washing" was a justified concern but for his fantasy film, "To exclude any one race in service of a hypothetical theory of historical accuracy ... would have been biased."
 Proyas said that films "need more people of color and a greater cultural diversity" but that Gods of Egypt "is not the best one to soap-box issues of diversity with".
 He argued that the lack of English-speaking Egyptian actors, production practicalities, the studio's requirement for box office draws, and Australia having guidelines limiting "imported" actors were all factors in casting for the film.
 He concluded, "I attempted to show racial diversity, black, white, Asian, as far as I was allowed, as far as I could, given the limitations I was given.
 It is obviously clear that for things to change, for casting in movies to become more diverse many forces must align.
 Not just the creative.
 To those who are offended by the decisions which were made I have already apologised.
 I respect their opinion, but I hope the context of the decisions is a little clearer based on my statements here."
 After the film was critically panned, Proyas said, "I guess I have the knack of rubbing reviewers the wrong way.
 This time of course they have bigger axes to grind – they can rip into my movie while trying to make their mainly pale asses look so politically correct by screaming 'white-wash!!!'"

 Release

 Marketing

-Lionsgate spent an estimated $30 million on marketing the film.
+Lionsgate Films spent an estimated $30 million on marketing the film.
 It released a set of character posters in November 2015 for which it received backlash due to white actors playing Egyptian characters, as noted above.
 Later in the month, it released a theatrical trailer.
 Lionsgate aired a 60-second spot for Gods of Egypt during the pre-game show of the Super Bowl 50 on February 7, 2016, though they released the trailer online a day earlier.

 In the week before the film's release, Lions released the tie-in mobile game Gods of Egypt: Secrets of the Lost Kingdom on iOS and Android.